 Older adults who live far away from their family can stay close to their grandchildren and children, watch them grow and see their accomplishments on a computer screen.
 Getting together on a video call lets you meet over a hot drink from your dining room table.

 This site aims to fight the progression of neurodegenerative conditions and support people through exceptional brain health-focused care.
 You can read inspiring interviews and interesting articles, access useful tools, and download the latest guides about fighting the progression of dementia.

 Action for Elders

-This registered charity aims to make a real difference to the quality of later life for everyone.
-Since 2012 the charity has helped 1,200 older people live healthier and more independent lives and they work both in the community and in care homes too.
+This registered charity aims to make a real difference to the quality of later life for everyone, helping people live healthier and more independent lives, working both in the community and in care homes too.

 Last, but certainly not least is our very own Cosyfeet website.
-Any older person who suffers from swollen feet can use our site to purchase extra roomy footwear, socks and can now buy a range of premium footcare solutions.
-You should also check out our Keep Active section to find out more about the premium-quality pain relief and mobility products that can help you in daily life.
+Any older person who suffers from swollen feet can use our site to purchase extra roomy footwear, socks, hosiery and foot comfort products.
+We also have a wellbeing section which provides premium-quality pain relief and mobility products that can help you in daily life.
 We have products that will help you when shopping, walking and exercising as well as items which will relieve pain, reduce swelling and more.

 We hope we have inspired you to discover some great resources and websites!